 The ambient light was metered at 1/200th @ f4 @ 200 ISO.
 Once again, this could’ve been done with either the flashmeter here, or by using the histogram.

 I then changed my settings so that I would underexpose the ambient light by a stop.
 I could’ve changed any of those settings, or a combination of them.
 In this case I simply dialled down my aperture to f5.6 since I was already at the minimum ISO for this specific camera.
 Then I set my speedlight to a specific power setting.
 We’ll get to that.

 – distance from the light source to subject

 – and flash power setting.

-In this instance, we have determined what aperture and ISO we would like to be at … which just leaves distance and power of our speedlight to be determined.
+In this instance, by metering for the ambient light and pulling it down by one stop, we have determined what aperture and ISO we would like to be at … which just leaves distance and power of our speedlight to be determined.

 This is where we balance out the decision based on a couple of factors.
 The larger the light source (in relation to our subject), the softer the light .. but we also need a comfortable working distance so that the softbox doesn’t appear in the image.
 If we hold our softbox too far away, then the light progressively becomes harder.
 Therefore, in practice, we would slow ourselves down if we worked precisely according to textbook formulas and set-ups.
 It is just easier to be flexible about it on a shoot, and find that sweet spot where the light still wraps around your subject to an extent .. and you have enough space to move around without having to change the light’s positioning too often.